sagemath/sage-archive-2023-02-01/src/doc/en/developer/git_setup.rst

     Windows installations of ``git``.

 Windows (WSL)
-    Install the package using the Linux distribution's package manager.
-    Do not attempt to use native Windows installations of ``git``.
+    We strongly recommend to install the package using the Linux distribution's package manager.
+Native Windows installations of ``git`` may also work, but there are possible pitfalls.

 macOS
     Install the Xcode Command Line Tools.